Withdrawals

 Withdrawal

-As provided in the UWF Regulation 3.030 (Student Code of Academic Conduct), a student who has been found responsible for violation of the Academic Misconduct policy will not be allowed to withdraw from the class in which the violation occurred.
+As provided in the UWF Regulation 3.030, Student Code of Academic Conduct, as it may be amended, a student who has been found responsible for a violation of the Code of Academic Conduct will not be allowed to withdraw from a course in which a violation occurred.

 Individual Class Withdrawal